Best AI Tools Worth Paying For: Honest Picks After Testing 50+ Apps

 Pricing: Free (standard search, 5 Pro searches/day).
 Pro at $20/month.

-Math and science courses generate the most "I'm stuck" moments.
-An AI math solver does not just give you the answer — the best ones walk you through the solution step by step so you actually learn the method.
+Math and science courses generate the most stuck moments.
+A good AI math solver does not just give you the answer.
+The best ones walk you through the solution step by step so you actually learn the method.

 Wolfram Alpha's computational engine remains unmatched for mathematics, statistics, physics, and chemistry.
 Unlike ChatGPT, which sometimes invents plausible-looking but wrong math, Wolfram Alpha computes answers using a symbolic math engine that is provably correct.